 When you trust your doctor with your life or the life of a loved one, it is heartbreaking to know that you, or your loved one, may have been injured because of negligence.
 That’s why, when you need help after being injured at the hands of a doctor or other healthcare provider, the lawyers at Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck are here for you.
-When healthcare professionals cause injury to members of our Philadelphia and surrounding community, our medical malpractice attorneys fight for justice.
+When healthcare professionals cause injury to our local community, our Philadelphia medical malpractice attorneys fight for justice.
 When a local city worker underwent surgery to remove a tumor on his esophagus and his care team failed to notice obvious signs of infection, resulting in our client becoming paralyzed, our team fought to recover $4.5 million on his behalf.
 And when a delay in performing an MRI led to our client suffering a spinal cord injury that left her wheelchair-bound, our medical negligence lawyers secured a $14 million recovery.
 These are only some of the top results our firm has obtained on behalf of clients who negligent healthcare providers have harmed.
 We will fight hard to help you get the compensation you need and deserve if a negligent healthcare provider has harmed you or a loved one.
+Contact us for a free consultation today!

 What are Common Examples of Medical Malpractice?